Undesirable Memorization in Large Language Models: A Survey: Influencing factors and dynamics of memorization

-\subsection{Input and prompting strategies}
+\subsubsection{Input and prompting strategies}

-\citet{carlini2021extracting, mccoy2023much, k2022deduplicating} show that longer prompts increase the likelihood of triggering memorized sequences, making it easier for language models to regurgitate training data.
+Prompting methods can strongly influence the generation of memorized content at the inference stage. \citet{carlini2021extracting, mccoy2023much, k2022deduplicating} show that longer prompts increase the likelihood of triggering memorized sequences, making it easier for language models to regurgitate training data.
 Moreover, methods like prefix tuning \cite{li2021prefix} and prompt engineering have been employed to maximize memorization. \citet{ozdayi2023controlling} introduce a novel approach using prompt tuning to control memorized content extraction rates in LLMs. \citet{DynamicSoftPrompt2024} introduce a dynamic, prefix-dependent soft prompt approach to elicit more memorization.
 By generating soft prompts based on input variations, this method outperforms previous techniques in extracting memorized content across both text and code generation tasks. \citet{kassem2024alpacavicunausingllms} investigate how instruction-tuning influences memorization in LLMs, showing that instruction-tuned models can reveal as much or more training data as base models.
 They propose a black-box prompt optimization method where an attacker LLM generates instruction-based prompts, achieving higher memorization levels than direct prompting approaches. \citet{weller2024according} propose `according-to' prompting, a technique that directs LLMs to ground responses in previously observed text.